mik-tf/tfcloud-marketplace/backend/README.md

 | PUT | `/api/cloud-provider/profile` | Update provider profile | Cloud Provider |

 ### Cloud Operator Endpoints

+These endpoints are restricted to users with the `cloud-operator` role, which should only be assigned to trusted administrators who deploy and manage the marketplace.

 | Method | Endpoint | Description | Access |
 |--------|----------|-------------|--------|